realizator/stereopi-kicad-schematic/README.md

 **Special thanks to Twitter user @Knochi**

-It was this man who was able to draw first edition of KiCad schematic from scratch!
+This man has achieved the gargantuan feat of drawing the first edition of our KiCad schematic from scratch!

 Yes, this project is **Open Source**, and has been succesfully crowdfunded here: https://www.crowdsupply.com/virt2real/stereopi